Docker-compose

 are designed to be used for pieces of software in your stack which are not written by you.
 A Service

-is a component translated from docker-compose which is nor Database
+is a component translated from Docker Compose which is nor Database

 nor Application